inducer/dagrt/doc/misc.rst

 License
 =======

-Leap is licensed to you under the MIT/X Consortium license:
+:mod:`dagrt` is licensed to you under the MIT/X Consortium license:

 Copyright (c) 2009-13 Andreas Klöckner and Matt Wala.